Atlanta Nursing Home Neglect Lawyer

 This is particularly true in a nursing home, where staff are supposed to be monitoring residents and often do so 24 hours a day.

 Yes.
-Nursing are liable for neglecting or not caring for their residents.
+Nurses are liable for neglecting or not caring for their residents.
 Allowing a resident to take their own life is a clear example of neglect.
-And nursing homes have the power to prevent many suicides and suicides attempts.
+And nursing homes have the power to prevent many suicides and suicide attempts.
 They do this by:

 - Training staff to take suicidal comments or behavior seriously